Getting Started

 Remember you have evidence from the drug companies and the government,

 and it is your body and brain, and your life.
-YOU are in charge of all your options, and no one should pressure you in any way, especially your doctor. (unless under a court order you have rights).
+YOU are in charge of all your body, so knowcyourcrights, obligations, and options.
+No o one should pressure you in any way to start a drug or treatments, especially your doctor...... (unless under a court order or certain crisis situations).
+Unfortunately, too often it's the quack doctors who are scary because they tend to lie in patient records, and deny deny deny,and deflect blame.

-Be very clear if they don't agree with you.
-"I'm sorry, but that is not acceptable."
+Be very clear if they don't agree with you, feel free free to respond, "I'm sorry, but that is not acceptable, doctor / nurse ."

-Remind them that you have researched the subject and gone through the experiences.
+Remind them that you have researched the subject and gone through the experiences, and you've written a formal in depth report, for their reference.

 BE CLEAR AND BE DETERMINED.